-g) Investment management expenses

-All investment management expenses are accounted for on an accruals basis.
+iii) Investment management expensesAll investment management expenses are accounted for on an accruals basis.

 Fees of the external investment managers and custodian are agreed in the respective mandates governing their appointments.
 Broadly, these are based on the market value of the investments under their management and therefore increase or decrease as the value of these investments change.